lovelysusy924/sinatra-fwitter-1-mvc-pc-jastor-120215/README.md

 require 'shotgun'
 # etc...
 ```
-It's way easier to use the Bundler's require method - that way, any Gems that we add will be loaded up for us automatically.
+It's way easier to use the Bundler's require method - that way, any gems that we add will be loaded up for us automatically.

 ### 3). config.ru

-Now that your environment is setup properly, we want to actually start our application.
+Now that our environment is set up properly, we want to actually start our application.
 If you answered `rackup` or `shotgun` before, give yourself a pat on the back.
-When you start your server with the `rackup` or `shotgun` command, our app looks for a file called `config.ru` with instructions for how the application should behave.
+When you start your server with the `rackup` or `shotgun` command, our app looks for a file called `config.ru` and executes the code in that file.
 In the root of this directory, create a file called `config.ru` and add the following code:

 ```ruby
 require './app/controllers/application_controller'